strangerstudios/pmpro-pay-by-check/readme.txt

 https://gist.github.com/strangerstudios/68bb75bf3b83530390d4

 == Changelog ==
+= .5 =
+* Added support for recurring levels.
+* Create a new "pending" invoice automatically on renewal date.
+* Send emails when the invoice is created asking for payment.
+* Send email if the invoice isn't paid within 30, 45 days.
+* Cancel the subscription and mark invoice as "unpaid" after 60 days.

 = .4 =
 * Added ability to set certain levels to be check only.
 * Updated readme with info on using gettext filter to change language from "check" to "wire transfer" etc.